vn971/cevo/README.md

 This branch's goal is to port C-Evo to the free development environment called "Lazarus".
-Apart from switching to a free IDE, it will also make the project cross-compilable.
+Apart from switching to a free IDE, this will also make the project cross-compilable.
 That is, you would be able to launch the game on Linux/MacOS.